egpivo/egpivo.github.io/_posts/2017-06-26-problems_eof_patterns_with_a_single_variable.md

 ---
-title: "Problems: EOF patterns with a single variable"
+title: "Challenges in EOF Patterns with a Single Variable"
 date: "2017-06-26"
 layout: post
 output: